Night Must Fall: Film

 A 1937 film adaptation using the same title was written by John Van Druten, starred Robert Montgomery, Rosalind Russell, and Dame May Whitty, and was directed by Richard Thorpe.
-Dame May Whitty revisited the same role from when the play was performed in London and in New York City.
+Whitty revisited the same role from when the play was performed in London and in New York City.

 A 1954 adaptation on the television anthology series Ponds Theater starred Terry Kilburn, Una O'Connor, and Evelyn Varden.

 A 1964 film remake was directed by Karel Reisz from a script by Clive Exton, and starred Albert Finney, Susan Hampshire, Sheila Hancock and Mona Washbourne, but was not as successful as the original film.

 Radio

 A radio adaptation of Night Must Fall was presented on Philip Morris Playhouse 24 October 1941.
 Starring Burgess Meredith, Maureen O'Sullivan and Flora Robson, the program has not survived in radio collections.

 Night Must Fall was adapted for the 24 July 1944 broadcast of The Screen Guild Theater, starring James Cagney, Rosemary DeCamp and May Whitty.

 Night Must Fall was adapted for the 12 April 1946 broadcast of NBC's Mollé Mystery Theatre by Don Agger and starred Ian Martin as Dan, Virginia Field as Olivia, Ethel Browning as Mrs. Bramson, Thelma Jordan as Dora, Anthony Kemble Cooper as Hubert Laurie, and Neil Fitzgerald as Inspector Belsize.

 Robert Montgomery produced, hosted and starred in a CBS Radio adaptation of Night Must Fall on Suspense 27 March 1948.
 May Whitty, Heather Angel, Richard Ney and Matthew Boulton co-starred.

 Dame Sybil Thorndike took the part of Mrs. Bramson in a 1969 production for BBC Radio 4, directed by Betty Davies and featuring the prolific Welsh radio writer William Ingram as Dan.
 In 1985 BBC Radio 4 broadcast another production of the play, starring Hywel Bennett as Dan.
 The station re-aired the dramatisation in 1987, the year of Emlyn Williams's death.